 The school will keep written records of concerns about children on CPOMs even where there is no need to refer the matter to MASH/Children's Social Care (or similar) immediately.
 Records will be kept up to date and reviewed regularly by the Designated Safeguarding Lead to evidence and support actions taken by staff in discharging their safeguarding arrangements.
 Original notes will be retained (but clearly identified as such) as this is a contemporaneous account; they may be important in any criminal proceedings arising from current or historical allegations of abuse or neglect.
-Where children leave the school we will ensure their confidential/child protection file is transferred to the new school or college as soon as possible (this should be within five days in line with KCSiE 2021).
+Where children leave the school we will ensure their confidential/child protection file is transferred to the new school or college as soon as possible (this should be within five days of either the child moving to a new school for in-year transfers, or within five days of the new term, in line with KCSiE 2021).
 This should be transferred separately from the main child file, ensuring secure transit, and a confirmation of receipt should be obtained.
 It is good practice, wherever possible, for the file to be hand-delivered to the receiving designated safeguarding lead, with a discussion taking place.
 There should be a smooth and safe transition for the child.